-Firewalls are set up at the doorstep from where we access incoming network (The internet) and these firewalls constantly scans the incoming and outgoing data packages from our local network to the internet.
+Firewalls are set up at the doorstep from where we access incoming network (The internet) and these firewalls constantly scan the incoming and outgoing data packages from our local network to the internet.

 And if they found some suspicious packets or malicious activities within the network it immediately discards or terminates the package or activities respectively.

 Understanding it through a live example.

 Think of a house where you live during the COVID-19 pandemic.